tsg-iitkgp/OnBoarding/README.md

 ### Selection of Assisstant TechCords

-NOTE: This section is outdated and Tech-Team has replaced technical coordinators.
+NOTE: This section is outdated and Tech-Team has replaced assisstant technical coordinators.

 The nominated person is also responsible for the nomination of Assistant Technology Coordinators.
 The number of bearers can be decided depending upon the planned amount of work; generally, it is 2.